AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 >[!IMPORTANT]
 >
 >_Bundle_, _Grouped_, and custom product types are not supported.
-If a large portion of your catalog has these product types, you can expect a low readiness score.Additionally, any SKUs with spaces can reduce recommendation relevancy and should be avoided.
+If a large portion of your catalog has these product types, you can expect a low readiness score.
+Additionally, any SKUs with spaces can reduce recommendation relevancy and should be avoided.

 The following lists possible reasons and solutions to common low readiness scores: